Restaurants in Seattle

 Telephone: (206) 323 0807

-Southeast Asian inspired food that now sets the benchmark for all Asian food in the Northwest, the restaurant is consistently chosen as a favourite among northwest dining awards and diners alike.
-The Chefs varied backgrounds reflect the eclectic Asian foods, and ingredients from Chinese to Indonesian and also a rare chance to mix great wines with Asian cuisine.
+Southeast Asian inspired food that now sets the benchmark for all Asian food in the Northwest, the Wild Ginger Restaurant is consistently chosen as a favourite among northwest dining awards and diners alike.
+The Chefs varied backgrounds reflect the eclectic Asian foods, and ingredients from Chinese to Indonesian and also provide a rare chance to mix great wines with Asian cuisine.
 Reservations are advised.

 Address: 1401 Third Avenue